-Closing a presentation effectively can be a greater challenge than opening it.
+Closing a presentation effectively can feel like a greater challenge than opening it.

-Always end with your best.
-Avoiding these six mistakes we commonly see will serve you well.
+Avoiding these six mistakes when closing a presentation see will serve you well.

 1. Get off the back foot